Publicado en

 Each digital product passport must include:

-2. Information aligned with international standards, such as ISO/IEC 15459:2015, which regulates identification and traceability.
+2. Data aligned with standards such as ISO/IEC 15459

 Recommendations for companies: How to prepare